bengisusaahin/KotlinInterviewQuestions/README.md

 ## 8- If a variable is assigned a `null` value and no type is specified, how does Kotlin interpret this variable?
 If a variable is assigned a `null` value without specifying its type, Kotlin interprets it as `Nothing?` during type inference.
 The reason for this is that Kotlin cannot determine what type the variable should hold since `null` doesn't belong to any specific type.
 In this case, Kotlin uses the most generic representation of an "empty" state, which is `Nothing?`.
 The `Nothing?` type is typically used in scenarios like exception-throwing or unresolvable situations.

+## 9- !! vs ?.
+Kotlin's `null safety` mechanism helps prevent errors that can arise when working with null values.
+To reduce the frequent occurrence of `NullPointerException (NPE)` errors commonly encountered in Java, Kotlin has enhanced this mechanism by making a clear distinction between nullable and non-nullable types.
+In this context, the `!!` and `?.` operators offer different uses regarding null safety.

+`?.`: The safe call operator is used in situations where we want to avoid crashing the code in less critical scenarios.
+It skips the operation when the value is `null` and does not throw an error.

+`!!`: The non-null assertion operator is used to assert that a variable is definitely not null.
+If the value is `null`, it throws an error and halts the program.